Esoterical/voron_canbus/README.md

 You can also check by running an 'interface config' command `ifconfig`.
 If the USB CAN device is up and happy (and you have created the can0 file above) then you will see a can0 interface:
 ![image](https://user-images.githubusercontent.com/124253477/221329326-efa1437e-839d-4a6b-9648-89412791b819.png)

+**A note on edge cases**
+If you plug in your USB CAN adapter and you *don't* see the expected results from an `lsusb` or `ifconfig`, then the firmware on your device may have issues.
+If this is the case then it's worth going to the Github page of your device as they usually have the stock firmware and flashing instructions there.
+**A note on the note**
+The BTT U2C V2.1 was released with bad firmware which although would show up to the above tests it would make issues show up down the line.
+If you have a v2.1 of the U2C then flash the latest V2 firmware from the github https://github.com/bigtreetech/U2C

+# Klipper USB to CAN bus bridge

+The second way of setting up a CAN network is to use the printer mainboard itself as a CAN adapter.
+This is acheived through Klippers "USB-CAN-Bridge mode".
+In order for this to work you need to have a compatible MCU on the mainboard (A lot of the popular STM32 chips works, as well as the RP2040), and either a dedicated "CAN" port on the motherboard or at least a way of accessing the CAN pins that you configure for klipper.

+Some mainboards (like the BTT Octopus) have a CAN Transceiver built in so they will output CAN signals directly from a dedicated port (the Octopus has an RJ11 port for this purpose).
+Other compatible boards may have a port on their board labelled as CAN but only output serial (Tx Rx) signals.
+These boards can still be run as USB-CAN-Bridge mode but will require an additional CAN Transceiver module (such as the SN65HVD230).
+These can be cheaply purchased from Amazon or eBay or AliExpress.
+Other boards may yet not have any dedicated CAN port, but still have a compatible MCU and have compatible CAN pins that you can access (the SKR Mini E3 V3 can be run in USB-CAN-Bridge mode if you use the PB8/PB9 pins on the EXP1 header that is normally used for an LCD screen).

+More specific instructions